home

 How It's Played

-Harpists use all of their fingers, except for the last finger on each hand, as it is thought to be too short and weak to effectively pluck a string.
+Harpists use all of their fingers, except for the last finger on each hand, as it is thought to be too short and weak to pluck a string effectively.
 Each finger is given a number, one through five, to help in the performance of printed music.
 To change the pitch of individual strings, either up or down, the player presses any one of seven pedals with their feet.
 Concert grand harps have seven pedals - one for each of the seven notes of the scale.
 Three pedals are controlled by the left foot, and four pedals by the right foot.
 The pedals shorten or lengthen the length of the strings, to provide the harpist with the ability to play sharps and flats.
 Each pedal has three positions.
 Each position is held in place by notches in the base of the harp.

 How It's Made